Embryonic hemoglobin: Hemoglobin Gower 1

-Hemoglobin Gower 1 (also referred to as ζ_{2}ε_{2} or Hb Gower-1) is a form of hemoglobin existing only during embryonic life, and is the primary embryonic hemoglobin.
+Hemoglobin Gower 1 (also referred to as ζ_{2}ε_{2} or Hb Gower-1) is a form of hemoglobin existing only during embryonic life and is the primary embryonic hemoglobin.
 It is composed of two zeta chains and two epsilon chains, and is relatively unstable, breaking down easily.
+Due to its pronounced instability, Hb Gower-1 fits the short lifespan of primitive erythrocytes.